Chandrika Siriwardena: Career

 In 2006, Chandrika joined Sirasa TV for the first season of music reality show Sirasa Superstar.
 She was a judge for the first few rounds in first season.
 However, in 2007 she continued to be one of the main judge in season 2.
 Later in 2012, she joined Derana Dreamstar as a judge.
+She has also judged in many other reality shows and is popular for changing the role of women in reality television in Sri Lanka.

+Chandrika Siriwardena also worked as a music educator and held her own institute which was defunct during the pandemic.
+She directed two shows called "gee ran gee" with her student body as the cast of the performance in 2012.

 In 2012, Chandrika was honored at 36th SIGNIS OCIC Salutation Festival.
-In 2016, she was awarded Kalabushana by the president Maithripala Sirisena.
+In 2019, she was awarded the Kalabushana award by the president Maithripala Sirisena for her valuable input in the Sri Lankan entertainment industry.

-To celebrate her 70th birthday, she performed a solo concert "Ran Tharakavo" on 11 November 2018 at 6.30 pm at the Bandaranaike International Conference Hall.
-In 2021, she made her acting debut with the television serial Divithura.
+To celebrate her 70th birthday, she performed a solo concert "Ran Tharakavo" on 11 November 2018 at 6.30 pm at the Bandaranaike International Conference Hall which was received with mixed reviews.

+In 2021, after a brief hiatus from film, she made her return to acting with the television series on Hiru Tv named Divithura.